infraxys-modules/infraxys-by-example/modules/environments/HashiCorp Vault AMIs/README.md

 # HashiCorp Vault Cluster - Step 1: AMIs

+## This example is still work in progress.
+First, the installation of Infraxys Server will be done.

 In this example we'll create the base AMIs needed to setup a HashiCorp Vault and Consul cluster.

 The repository we'll use is a fork of [https://github.com/hashicorp/terraform-aws-vault](the GitHub repository) provided by HashiCorp.